Track mileage automatically

 Trusted by millions of drivers

-Automate your logbook Automate your logbookAutomatic mileage tracking and IRS-compliant reporting.
+Automatic mileage tracking and IRS-compliant reporting.

-Get started for free Get started for freeWhat is included in the medical mileage rate
+Get started for free Get started for freeWhat’s included in the medical mileage rate

-Trips to the doctor, as well as other hospital or dentist visits, are eligible for medical mileage rate deductions.
-However, it is not every medical visit that you can get reimbursement for.
-The ones you can are usually not covered by your employer in your healthcare plan.
+The ones you can claim reimbursement or deduction for are usually not covered by your employer in your healthcare plan.
 However, while the medical deduction can save you a lot of money, the rates are limited by your adjusted gross income.

-This means that the total amount you can claim for medical reasons cannot exceed a particular limit.
+This means the total amount you can claim for medical reasons cannot exceed a particular limit.
 This figure is based on your adjusted taxable income and takes your age into consideration as well.

 You can deduct medical expenses only if they exceed 7.5% of a person’s adjusted gross income.
 This means that if you earn $100,000 per year, you can claim medical deductions if they are over $7500 (you can’t claim any deductions up to $7500).
 Read more in this IRS publication.